 Maria Velez gave us some of her background as we wandered through Velez home.

 “I am 24 years old and I was born in Manizales, a small and elitist city located in the coffee area of Colombia,” she said.
 “I lived there for fifteen years and then I went with my mom to Arizona, the most racist state of the United States.
 In huge discomfort with that, I left my mom and came back to my country with my dad, who had this wonderful and original house in La Candelaria where I use to spend my vacations.
 That´s the way I came here, during a rebel age, adapting perfectly to the unconventional way of living.”

-Writer and La Candelaria dweller Maria Velez Shares Her Thoughts and Emotions Tied to Her Neighborhood
+Writer and Dweller Shares Her Emotions Tied to Her Neighborhood

 I learned Maria Velez is a writer, and later invited her to share her impressions of her adopted neighborhood.